 Imereti is a region in Georgia situated along the middle and upper reaches of the Rioni river.
-Significant towns and regional centres include Samtredia, Chiatura (manganese production centre), Tkibuli (coal mining centre), Zestafoni (known for metals production), Vani, Khoni, and Sachkhere.
+Significant towns and regional centers include Samtredia, Chiatura (manganese production center), Tkibuli (coal mining center), Zestafoni (known for metals production), Vani, Khoni, and Sachkhere.
 Traditionally, Imereti is an agricultural region, known for its mulberries and grapes.
-The 800,000 Imeretians speak a Georgian dialect; they are one of the local culture-groups of the ethnically subdivided Georgian people.
-In late antiquity and early Middle Ages the ancient western Georgian kingdom of Egrisi existed on the territory of Imereti.
+The 800,000 Imeretians speak a Georgian dialect; they are one of the local cultural groups of the ethnically subdivided Georgian people.
+In late antiquity and early Middle Ages, the ancient western Georgian kingdom of Egrisi existed on the territory of Imereti.
 Its king declared Christianity as an official religion of Egrisi in 523 AD.
-In 975-1466 Imereti was part of the united Georgian Kingdom.
+In 975-1466, Imereti was part of the united Georgian Kingdom.
 Since its disintegration in the 15th century, Imereti was an independent kingdom.
-In the 17th-18th centuries the kingdom of Imereti experienced frequent invasions by the Turks and paid patronage to the Ottoman Empire until 1810, when it was invaded and annexed by the Russian Empire.
+In the 17th-18th centuries, the kingdom of Imereti experienced frequent invasions by the Turks and paid patronage to the Ottoman Empire until 1810, when it was invaded and annexed by the Russian Empire.
 The last King of Imereti was Solomon II (1789-1810).
-From 1918–1921, Imereti was part of the independent Democratic Republic of Georgia.
-Within the USSR, the region was part of the Transcaucasian SFSR from 1922–1936, and part of the Georgian SSR from 1936–1991.
+From 1918 to 1921, Imereti was part of the independent Democratic Republic of Georgia.
+Within the USSR, the region was part of the Transcaucasian SFSR from 1922 to 1936, and part of the Georgian SSR from 1936 to 1991.
 Since Georgian independence in 1991, Imereti has been a region of Georgia with Kutaisi as the regional capital.